C0n0r92/property-ai/blogs/blog5_commuter_calculation.md

 Consider the 0-5km ring for minimal commute times and access to city amenities.
 Expect to pay a premium for convenience.

+Use our [property map](/map) to explore city center locations and visualize transport connectivity options.

 ### Families

 The 5-15km rings offer optimal balance of space, affordability, and reasonable commute times.
 Focus on areas with good schools and community facilities.

+Explore family-friendly suburbs using our [area reports](/areas) to find communities with excellent schools and amenities.

 ### Investors

 Outer suburbs (10-15km and beyond) provide the best rental yields, though capital appreciation may be slower than city center properties.

+Model investment scenarios for commuter belt properties using our [mortgage scenarios](/mortgage-scenarios) tool to assess rental yields and cash flow.

 ### Remote Workers

 All distance rings offer viable options, with outer areas providing more space for home offices at lower cost.

+Save promising remote work locations to your [saved properties](/saved) list to monitor market developments.

 ## Conclusion